Kent in Tier 3 - High Alert!

 The scientific evidence shows that coronavirus (COVID-19) presents a much lower risk to children than adults of becoming severely ill.
-There is no evidence that children transmit the disease any more than adults.
+There is also some limited evidence that children may play a lesser role in transmission than adults.
 However, there will still be risks while coronavirus (COVID-19) remains in the community.
 More information is available in a statement from the Chief Medical Officers on the risks and benefits to health from schools, nurseries and childcare opening fully.

-To manage the risks, things will be a bit different in the new term.
+To manage the risks, things are a bit different this term.
 We have asked nurseries, childminders, schools and colleges to put in place a range of protective measures to help reduce the risks.

 It is vital that children and young people return to school and college, for their educational progress, for their wellbeing, and for their wider development.
-School attendance is mandatory from the beginning of the new academic year.
+School attendance is now mandatory again.
 This means that it is your legal duty as a parent to send your child (if they are of compulsory school age) to school regularly if they are registered at one.